jyoeymama/my-cult-the-rubber-ducks/README.md

 To Join the Enlightened Order of the Luminous Rubber Duck Cult simply change your profile pictures to a rubber duck wearing a fedora and tell them to join the Enlightened Order of the Luminous Rubber Duck Cult and also say quack.
 Welcome to the Enlightened Order of the Luminous Rubber Duck Cult!

+Also check out my stuff on https://github.com/jyoeymama/my-cult-the-rubber-ducks, Thank you all!